Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Titanium Ti64

 Titanium Ti64 is a Ti6Al4V alloy.
-This common, light alloy is characterized by having excellent mechanical properties and corrosion resistance combined with low specific weight and biocompatibility.
-The ELI version (extra-low interstitials) has a very high purity.
-Titanium is good for aerospace and engineering applications as well as biomedical implants.
+This light alloy has excellent mechanical properties and corrosion resistance combined with low specific weight and biocompatibility.
+The ELI version (extra-low interstitials) has very high purity.
+Titanium is good for aerospace, engineering applications and biomedical implants.

 Titanium Ti64 Properties